slezica/mini-django/README.md

 An entire Django application contained in a single file.
+This example can:

+- run `runserver` in debug with static files
+- run `makemigrations` and `migrate`
+- render templates
-Can `runserver`, serve static files, `makemigrations` and `migrate`, and be served by `gunicorn`.
+- be served by `gunicorn`

 ```bash
 # Enter environment and install: